Frustrated when your child disobeys on purpose or pushes your buttons? Learn how to discipline a toddler who doesn’t listen or ignores you.

 Another simple way to let things slide?
 Help him “save face” after he disobeys.

 Let’s say he’s supposed to wash his hands after eating, except this time, he refused to.
-Rather than explode in anger, playfully walk him to the bathroom together and say, “Here, let’s walk to the bathroom and get those sticky hands washed off.”
+Rather than erupt in anger, playfully walk him to the bathroom together and say, “Here, let’s walk to the bathroom and get those sticky hands washed off.”

 Keep your tone lighthearted and calm instead of bossy and “mean.”
-He won’t drag his misbehavior and sour mood even further when you’re willing to pick your battles.
+He won’t drag his misbehavior and sour mood further when you’re willing to pick your battles.